-The caring board-certified orthopedic surgeons of Mehling Orthopedics, Brian Mehling, MD, and Pavel Yufit, MD, have ample experience working with children and treating pediatric fractures in multiple locations in Hackensack, New Jersey, or West Islip or Midtown, New York.
+The caring board-certified orthopedic surgeons of Mehling Orthopedics, Brian Mehling, MD, and Pavel Yufit, MD, have ample experience working with children and treating pediatric fractures in multiple locations in Hackensack, New Jersey, or West Islip, New York.
 A pediatric fracture is a stressful and scary time for your child and you’ll need the help and medical support of highly qualified specialists.
 The surgeons at Mehling orthopedics treat children and adolescents of all ages and work diligently to relieve pain and inflammation, treat damage, and assist on the road to recovery.
 Call or click to schedule today.

 A fracture refers to a break in the bone that typically happens when excess pressure or force is applied to the bone.
 A pediatric fracture is a child’s fracture that necessitates highly specialized care from a medical professional like Dr. Mehling and Dr. Yufit.